YourOnly-One/content/content/techmagus/en-ph/blog/posts/2018/20181210-browser-wars-iii.md

 +++
-title = "Browser Wars III: Blink vs Gecko Quantum" description = "Browser Wars 3 is not about Chromium and Firefox.
+title = "Browser wars III: Blink vs Gecko Quantum" description = "Browser wars 3 is not about Chromium and Firefox.
 The third Browser Wars is about the war between Blink and Gecko Quantum."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 publishdate = 2018-12-10T06:54:23+08:00                                        # manually adjust to local timezone
 lastmod = 2018-12-10T06:54:23+08:00                                        # manually adjust to local timezone